ArizoftGames/war-eagles-digital/Docs/War Eagles Digital Workflow v6.md

 # Planning and Implementation Guidelines

+##Coding guidelines
+-**General**
+  *Priorities are ordered by precedence: Compatibility overrides Robustness, and Robustness overrides Efficiency.
+In conflicts, prioritize the higher-ranked principle and seek user input if unclear.
+  1. Compatibility: Verify that new code is compatible with user-provided code (uploaded files) or members of the war-eagles-digital solution before output.
+Do not infer or generate missing information (e.g., class definitions, namespaces) or access external sources like GitHub.
+If information is missing, request specific files or details from the user.
+  2. Robustness: Incorporate error-handling (e.g., try-catch, null checks) and debugging (e.g., GD.Print, Godot’s debugger) into code at production, matching user-provided code style.
+Recommend modifications to user-provided code (e.g., adding validation) when issues arise, clearly referencing file and line.
+  3. Efficiency: Subordinate to Compatibility and Robustness, write lightweight code using centralized methods, Godot’s APIs, and .NET libraries (e.g., System.Collections.Generic).
+Avoid redundant logic and advise on implementation (e.g., caching, instancing) when compatible with user-provided code.
+  4. Follow PascalCase naming conventions for FileNames.cs, Nodes, and Methods().
+Variables should be bool lower_case with underscore between words where useful.
+Instances should be _camelCase preceded by underscores.
+Direct Node references should be as presented in Godot.
+All naming should be descriptive of function.
+Existing asset names vary;  future assets should be named in lower_case with underscores between words.
+  5. Commenting should be as verbose as necessary to explain the function of the code.

 ## Coding Workflow
 - **Tasks**:
   1. **Scene Planning**: Collaborate with Grok to define scene goals, objectives, and solutions.
 Specify required assets.
 Grok drafts a Scene Plan with high-level pseudocode, outlining key logic, `Node3D` nodes, signals, and error-handling within the `WarEaglesDigital.Scripts` namespace.
   2. **Scene Creation**: Create scene(s) in Godot 4.4 .NET editor, populating scene tree(s) with PascalCasing for node names.
 Source assets and create `.tres` files.
 Attach C# scripts in `WarEaglesDigital.Scripts` namespace.
   3. **Copilot Prompt Development**: Provide Grok with Scene Plan and raw `.tscn` text output from Godot.
 Upon consensus that the scene meets the Scene Plan, Grok generates a Copilot prompt in pseudocode, specifying `WarEaglesDigital.Scripts` namespace, node paths, signals, and error-handling.
+Ensure that prompts specify good resource amangement techniques where appropriate.
   4. **Prompt Review and Code Generation**: Review/edit Copilot prompt, verifying `WarEaglesDigital.Scripts` namespace, node paths, signal connections, and error-handling.
 Input prompt to Copilot, checking output for errors (e.g., truncation, missing functionality) using checklist:
      - Confirm `WarEaglesDigital.Scripts` namespace usage.
      - Validate node paths against scene tree.